-- 1. a) The information for March 31, 2017 is derived from the Fund's unaudited semi-annual financial statements and for September 30, 2016, 2015 and 2014 is derived from the Fund's audited annual financial statements prepared in accordance with International Financial Reporting Standards.
-The information for prior years is derived from the Fund's audited annual financial statements prepared based on Canadian GAAP. - b) Copernican British Banks Fund was restructured on December 13, 2013 and became a multi-class open-end mutual fund and changed its name to Portland Global Banks Fund.
+- a) The information for 2014 through 2017 is derived from the Fund's audited annual financial statements prepared in accordance with International Financial Reporting Standards.
+The information for prior years is derived from the Fund's audited annual financial statements prepared based on Canadian Generally Accepted Accounting Principles (GAAP). - b) Copernican British Banks Fund was restructured on December 13, 2013 and became a multi-class open-end mutual fund and changed it's name to Portland Global Banks Fund.
 As part of the restructuring, existing holders of trust units received 0.214028 Series A2 units valued at \$10.00 per unit for each trust unit held.
-If that occured at the beginning of the period, the opening net asset value per unit would have been \$9.91.
+If that occurred at the beginning of the period, the opening net asset value per unit would have been \$9.91.
 Per unit information in 2014 relates to the following period of each series: